ideal-postcodes/paf-api/README.md

 #### NPM Module

-The npm module exports an express app factory which takes a `pino` logger
+The npm module exports an Express app factory, which takes a `pino` logger

 ```javascript
 const { App } = require("paf-api");